rebeccapaliwoda/adhd/README.md

 ## Project Description

-This data analytic project investigated the location of children with Attention Deficit Hyper Activity (ADHD) within the United States and whether there was a consentration of diagnosed children within a particular state or region.
+This data analytic project investigated the location of children with Attention Deficit Hyper Activity (ADHD) within the United States and whether there was a concentration of diagnosed children within a particular state or region.

 ## Questions